Helping Seniors Stay Connected While Helping Kids Do Better In School

 Benefits of becoming a Foster Grandparent:

-- $.35 a mile for travel to and from volunteer activities if they use their own car OR full bus fare reimbursement OR use of our Yellow Cab account
+- $.45 a mile for travel to and from volunteer activities if they use their own car OR full bus fare reimbursement

 - Monetary reimbursement is considered a stipend and NOT income

-- Funds received through the program is never taxed and cannot count against any benefits the volunteer is currently receiving or may receive in the future such as (but not limited to):
+- Funds received through the program are never taxed and cannot count against any benefits the volunteer is currently receiving or may receive in the future such as (but not limited to):

 - Income-based housing